MohammadJRanjbar/Colors-of-motion/README.md

 # Colors-of-motion
-I used Opencv to write this code but it does take a long time to process a full movie and there is matlab version of this code to which is a little bit slower
+I used Opencv to write this code but it does take a long time to process a full movie and there is matlab version of this code too which is a little bit slower